 The certificate was created in modules and is intended to be flexible to accommodate busy work schedules and can be completed in one year.

-The school also offers a minor in event planning.
+The school also offers a minor in Event and Convention Management.
 The certificate is fully transferable to the minor.